-The Supervisory Board reports that it has taken the opportunity to comprehensively monitor the management activities of the Company, both acting as a whole and periodically by means of its committees, Chairman and Deputy Chairman.
-Detailed presentations and discussions during meetings of the Supervisory Board and its committees were used for this purpose, as were recurring meetings with the members of the Managing Board, who provided detailed explanations and supporting documentation relating to the management and financial position of the Company and the Group.
-The Company’s strategy, business development, risk management, internal control system, activities of the internal audit department, the IT strategy of the Company, Managing Board issues, and preparations for Solvency II were also discussed in these meetings.
+The Supervisory Board reports that it has taken the opportunity to monitor the management activities of the Company comprehensively, both acting as a whole and periodically by means of its committees, Chairman and Deputy Chairman.
+Detailed presentations and discussions during meetings of the Supervisory Board and its committees were used for this purpose, as were thorough and, in some cases, in-depth discussions with the members of the Managing Board, who provided detailed explanations and supporting docu-mentation relating to the management and financial position of the Company and the Group.
+The strategy, business development (overall and in individual regions), risk management, the internal control system, internal audit activities and the IT strategy of the Company were also discussed at these meetings.

 In accordance with the Solvency II rules, from 2016, non-financial aspects will be part of the performance expectations for variable remuneration of members of the Managing Board.
-Vienna Insurance Group is committed to social responsibility and importance of having employees drive forward performance, innovation and expertise, and in 2015, it began including non-financial criteria, as well as financial criteria, in the evaluation of the fulfilment of goals for Managing Board members.
+VIG is committed to social responsibility and the importance of having employees drive forward performance, innovation and expertise, and in 2016 it included non-financial criteria as well as financial criteria in the evaluation of the fulfilment of goals for Managing Board members.

 The Supervisory Board has formed four committees from its members.
 Information on the responsibilities and composition of these committees is available on the Company’s website and in the corporate governance report.

-One regular general meeting and four Supervisory Board meetings distributed across the financial year were held in 2015.
-Four meetings of the Audit Committee were also held.
-The financial statement and consolidated financial statement auditor, KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (KPMG), attended all Audit Committee meetings and the Supervisory Board meeting in 2015, including the meeting that focused on the auditing of the annual financial statements of 2014 and consolidated financial statements of 2014 and formal approval of the annual financial statements of 2014, and also attended the general meeting.
+One ordinary general meeting and five Supervisory Board meetings distributed across the financial year were held in 2016.
+Five meetings of the Audit Committee were also held.
+The financial statement and consolidated financial statement auditor, KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (KPMG), attended four Audit Committee meetings and the Supervisory Board meeting in 2016 that focused on the auditing of the annual financial statements of 2015 and consolidated financial statements of 2015, and formal approval of the annual financial statements of 2015, and also attended the general meeting.
 The Committee for Urgent Matters was contacted in writing on two occasions.
-Six meetings of the Committee for Managing Board Matters were held in 2015.
-The Strategy Committee did not hold any meetings in 2015; strategic matters were handled by the entire Supervisory Board.
+Two meetings of the Committee for Managing Board Matters were held in 2016.
+The Strategy Committee did not hold any meetings in 2016; strategic matters were handled by the Supervisory Board as a whole.

-All members of the Supervisory Board were present at all Supervisor Board meetings.
-In order to ensure effectiveness and efficiency of its activities and procedures, the Supervisory Board performed a self-evaluation of its procedures.
+No member of the Supervisory Board attended fewer than half of the Supervisory Board meetings.
+In order to ensure the effectiveness and efficiency of its activities and procedures, the Supervisory Board performed a self-evaluation of its procedures.
 The Supervisory Board’s evaluation of its activities found that the practices followed satisfied the requirements of the Austrian Stock Corporation Act and the Code of Corporate Governance, and that its organisational structure and procedures were satisfactory in terms of efficiency.
-During the meeting of the Audit Committee, the members of the committee consulted with the (consolidated) financial statements auditor concerning the specification of two-way communications.
+During one of the meetings of the Audit Committee, the members of the Committee consulted with the (consolidated) financial statements auditor concerning the specification of two-way communications.

-In addition, the auditor’s reports prepared by the (consolidated) financial statements auditor KPMG for the 2015 annual financial statements and management report and the 2015 consolidated financial statements and Group management report were reviewed by the Audit Committee and by the entire Supervisory Board, and debated and discussed with KPMG.
-KPMG’s audit of the 2015 annual financial statements and management report and the 2015 consolidated financial statements and Group management report did not lead to any reservations.
-KPMG determined that the annual financial statements comply with statutory requirements and give a true and fair view of the net assets and financial position of the Company as of 31 December 2015, and of the results of operations of the Company for financial year 2015 in accordance with Austrian generally accepted accounting principles.
+In addition, the auditor’s reports prepared by the (consolidated) financial statement auditor KPMG for the 2016 annual financial statements and management report and the 2016 consolidated financial statements and Group management report were reviewed by the Audit Committee and by the entire Supervisory Board, and debated and discussed with KPMG.
+KPMG’s audit of the 2016 annual financial statements and management report and the 2016 consolidated financial statements and Group management report did not lead to any reservations.
+KPMG determined that the annual financial statements comply with statutory requirements and give a true and fair view of the net assets and financial position of the Company as of 31 December 2016, and of the results of operations of the Company for financial year 2016 in accordance with Austrian generally accepted accounting principles.
 The management report is consistent with the annual financial statements.
-The disclosures pursuant to § 243a UGB are appropriate.
-KPMG further determined that the consolidated financial statements also comply with statutory requirements and give a true and fair view of the net assets and financial position of the Group as of 31 December 2015, and of the results of operations and cash flows of the Group for financial year 2015 in accordance with the IFRSs as adopted by the EU and the provisions applying to the 2015 financial year of § 80b of the Austrian Insurance Supervision Act (VAG) in combination with § 245a of the Austrian Commercial Code (UGB).
+The disclosures pursuant to § 243a UGB (Austrian Commercial Code) are appropriate.
+KPMG further determined that the consolidated financial statements also comply with statutory requirements and give a true and fair view of the net assets and financial position of the Group as of 31 December 2016, and of the results of operations and cash flows of the Group for financial year 2016 in accordance with IFRS and § 138 VAG (Austrian Insurance Supervision Act) in combination with § 245a UGB.
 The Group management report is consistent with the consolidated financial statements.